Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Proposed Solution: Secure Summation via Subset Sums (S5)

-An observation also used in other privacy protocols \cite{bonawitz2017practical} is that when computing a sum, it does not matter if one adds additional summands that sum up to 0.
-Instead of adding a 0 sum directly, our method operates in two steps: first, random vectors are subtracted from the gradients to obfuscate them, then the same vectors are added again.
+A fact also used in other privacy protocols \cite{bonawitz2017practical} is that when computing a sum, it does not matter if one adds additional summands that sum up to 0.
+Instead of adding a 0 sum directly, our method operates in two steps: first, random vectors are added to the summands to obfuscate them, then the same vectors are subtracted again.
+While many of the elements of our method are---at least individually---not new (zero\hyp sum noise, shuffling, sending seeds for a random number generator), we are the first to combine them into a protocol with minimal connection and trust assumptions, and prove that this combination provides a computational privacy guarantee based on the subset sum problem.